developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ### II.
 Generate a CSR

 After the private key is generated, you can generate a Certificate Signing Request.
-The CSR is sent to a Certificate Authority, such as Verisign, that verifies the identity of the requestor and issues a signed certificate.
+The CSR is sent to a Certificate Authority, such as Verisign, that verifies the identity of the requester and issues a signed certificate.

 During the generation of the CSR, you are prompted for several pieces of information.

 These are the X.509 attributes of the certificate.

 SHA-2 for Certificates has to be generated.

- The command to generate the CSR is as follows:
+1. At the command prompt, enter the following command:

         :::terminal
         req –new –key private_key_file_name.key -sha256 –out csr_file_name.csr

-1. Enter the following command at the prompt:
+2. Enter the following command at the prompt:

         :::terminal
         req -new -key server.key -sha256  -out server.csr

-2. This command prompts for the following X.509 attributes of the certificate.
+3. This command prompts for the following X.509 attributes of the certificate.

-Enter appropriate information based on the environment; You can leave all these options empty by clicking on enter button
+Enter appropriate information based on the environment;

+You can leave all these options empty by clicking on enter button

 * Country Name (2 letter code) [GB]: For example: US or CA.